• Skip to primary navigation

 • Continue to feed your starter twice a day for a few days until it’s consistently rising and falling - and it passes the float test.
 Remember that every starter will be different.
 It could take 14 days, it could take 28 days.

 • If you need a break pop it in the fridge for a few days.
-When you’re ready, take it out and start feeding it twice a day again for a few days and then, once it’s active, see if it passes the float test.
+When you’re ready, take it out and start feeding it twice a day again for a few days.
 I generally don't recommend keeping an immature starter in the fridge, however if you need a break or you're going away, this is an option.

 • If you live in a cooler climate you might only need to feed once a day.
 Check to see when your starter is actually hungry (it will fall and be smelly).